damirsuleimenov/PortfolioProjectPhonePrices/README.md

 Using regex, I extracted each camera and distributed them into new columns.
 Where there were fewer than 4 cameras, empty values were filled with "NaN."

-The final look of the cleaned dataset:
+3. The final appearance of the cleaned dataset:

 ![dataset_clean](dataset_clean.JPG)